-The primary objective of this study is to continue monitoring the county wide groundwater-level monitoring network for one year (12 months), to eventually achieve long-term monitoring of the water resources of Douglas County, Colorado.
+The primary objective of this study is to continue monitoring the county wide groundwater-level monitoring network for two years (24 months), to eventually achieve long-term monitoring of the rural water resources of Douglas County, Colorado.
 The network consists of 36 wells throughout the county.
-Water levels will be measured bi-monthly in all wells; ten sites are equipped with pressure transducers for continuous monitoring, and 26 wells will be monitored manually.
 Water levels measured from wells in the network will provide an assessment of the current water resource and provide the basis from which to monitor long-term changes of the hydrologic system.